PasseiDireto/gh-runner/README.md

 ![](./docs/img/runner-model.png)

 Users of this approach should bear in mind that technically the GHA Runner does not even support container execution, although that's something they (and the community) want and are [working into](https://github.com/actions/runner/labels/Runner%20%3Aheart%3A%20Container).

-Another quirk of this approach is that we patched a small portion of the runner using some of the [maintainers tips](https://github.com/actions/runner/issues/246#issuecomment-568638572) to refrain the runner of trying to self update.
-Since the original update behavior is slow and restarts the listener, our container would be in a endless loop of starting and killing itself.
-That's why we use a custom `runsvc.sh` to run the listener.
-You can see the altered files the `/patched` repository.
+The `--ephemeral` flag [recently added](https://github.com/actions/runner/releases/tag/v2.282.0) allows that runners configure themselves as available for one and just one job execution, making it easier to remove (and unconfigure) the container right after its execution.

 Finally, we use [dumb-init](https://engineeringblog.yelp.com/2016/01/dumb-init-an-init-for-docker.html) to manage the service execution.
 The most important feature is to deal with the `SIGINT/SIGKILL` signals and [how docker reacts to them](https://www.ctl.io/developers/blog/post/gracefully-stopping-docker-containers/).
 With this approach we properly stop and unregister the listener in most of the scenarios, such as scale in and out, to work with platforms like (ECS/Fargate/EC2) and Kubernetes.
 Otherwise, the runner would hang forever as Offline on the repository/organization.